Why The Rolex GMT-Master II 16713 “Root Beer” Is Better Than The 126711CHNR “Cough Syrup”

 “It’s more than a matter of taste.”

 Or is it?
-Well, actually it isn’t.
+Well, actually, it isn’t.
 In fact, I think it’s quite the opposite.
-In the end, our personal taste is probably all we can trust to bring us satisfaction.
+In the end, personal taste is probably all we can trust to satisfy us.
 To this day, I haven’t been able to convince my wife that root beer tastes good.
 While she has grown to appreciate many uniquely American flavors, I highly doubt root beer will ever be one.
 And that’s fine with me.
 Her taste will dictate her satisfaction.
-As for myself, I’m just going to stay away from cough syrup all together.
-While I’ve never had tried Japanese “root beer-flavored” types, I don’t need any unwanted associations wrecking my nostalgia, thank you very much.
+As for me, I’m just going to stay away from cough syrup altogether.
+While I’ve never tried Japanese “root-beer-flavored” types, I don’t need any unwanted associations wrecking my nostalgia, thank you very much.

-Likewise, I’ll stay away from the 126711CHNR, and let the rest of the watch world enjoy it if they do.
+Likewise, I’ll stay away from the 126711CHNR and let the rest of the watch world enjoy it.
 You can find me on the sidelines, lying in wait for the perfect deal on a 16713 Root Beer.
 Then, my friends, it will truly be game on!